St. Anger: Critical reception

 Although some reviews of St. Anger were positive, other reviewers had a strong distaste for the album.
 Brent DiCrescenzo of Pitchfork criticized Ulrich and Hammett, saying that Ulrich was "playing a drum set consisting of steel drums, aluminum toms, programmed double kicks, and a broken church bell.
 The kit's high-end clamor ignored the basic principles of drumming: timekeeping," he added, "Hetfield and Hammett's guitars underwent more processing than cat food.
 When they both speedstrummed through St. Anger, and most other movements, [Hetfield and Hammett] seemed to overwhelm each other with different, terrible noise.
 Also the duration of most songs made it boring to hear them."
 Phil Freeman of Houston Press characterized the album as having, "stolen Helmet riffs and lyrics that sound co-written by Hetfield's AA sponsor."
 Playlouder reviewer William Luff cited the album's 75-minute length and sound ("a monolithic slab of noise") as reasoning that St. Anger was "just too dense and daunting to be truly enjoyable."
 PopMatters reporter Michael Christopher said "St. Anger dispenses with the recent spate of radio friendly pleasantries in favor of pedal to the floor thrash, staggered and extended song structures, quick changes and a muddled production that tries to harken back to the Kill 'Em All days.
 All attempts fail miserably."

 The album's snare drum sound was widely criticized.
 Ulrich dismissed the criticism as "closed-minded", and in July 2020 he said, "I stand behind it 100% because, at that moment, that was the truth".
 In 2017, Hetfield said, "There are things I would like to change on some of the records, but it gives them so much character that you can’t change them ...
 St. Anger could use a little less tin snare drum, but those things are what make those records part of our history."

+In 2014, Tom Hawking of Flavorwire included the album in his list of "The 50 Worst Albums Ever Made", in which he said: "When your most productive band member is the life coach you’re paying $10,000 a week, you’ve got problems."